 In his professional life, Tim leads the team that provides internet and many other services to the academic and research community in the UK.
 Tim works for a not-for-profit company which is part of the Jisc Group - a charity that champions the use of digital technology in UK education and research.

-Kester Sharpe - UK Commissioner for Adult Support
+Kester Sharpe - Deputy UK Chief Commissioner

 Kester has been involved in Scouting for over 20 years and has held a variety of roles, from Cub and Scout leader to Group Scout Leader.
 She is currently an Assistant Group Scout Leader and a group and district executive committee member, training advisor and member of the district appointments advisory committee.